franzenzenhofer/box2d-jquery/CHALLENGE.md

 #box2d-jquery challenge for jquery europe 2013

+(something to do after the afterparty and during the breaks)

 hi, welcome to the box2d-jquery challenge. the idea is simple: contribute to box2d-jquery, get one of ~~15~~ 14 RaspberryPis.

 ![14 Raspberry Pis](http://replycam.com/i/jqeu13-20130221-213230.png)

 ###how does the challenge work